 Table of Contents

 For instance, it can be a tool to prolong satisfaction with the expectation of receiving a reward later.
-For some people, it’s a way of approaching life that helps cope with difficulties.
-For those who do not believe in rushing through life, it’s a characteristic.
+For some people, it’s a way of approaching life that helps them cope with difficulties.
+To those who do not believe in rushing through life, it’s characteristic.

 These different interpretations can all be found in nature as there are various animals, trees, and fruits that represent this trait.
 Here’s a look at some common symbols of patience, both in nature and made by humans.

 The allium flower is an herbaceous plant with a distinct onion flavor, hence its nickname the ornamental onion.
 There are several varieties of this flower, including culinary (garlic, chives, onions) and ornamental.

-There have been many symbols of the majestic creatures depicted in religion and mythology since ancient times, highlighting the animal’s power, majesty, strength, and loyalty.
+There have been many symbols of majestic creatures depicted in religion and mythology since ancient times, highlighting the animal’s power, majesty, strength, and loyalty.

-The Patience Symbol
+3. The Patience Symbol

 The point of the V where the two diagonal lines meet rests at the base of the circle, while each arm protrudes out of the top.

 Snails are known for their lack of speed, which is probably their most defining feature.
 While they may be slow, they remain patient and focused on their goal – to get to where they’re going.

 The modern world is full of chaos and the snail signifies the patience required to get through it all without giving in to pressure and becoming a member of the rat race.

 Coral is comprised of colonies formed by groups of polyps that slowly grow their shells over a long period of time.

 Due to their tough shells, they’re a distinctive symbol of strength and they also signify patience.
-This is due to the fact that coral take several years to grow at only about a millimeter in one year.
+This is due to the fact that coral takes several years to grow at only about a millimeter in one year.

 People wear coral amulets and talismans as reminders to have the patience and strength needed to overcome obstacles in life.